Saina (film)

 Saina is a 2021 Indian Hindi-language biographical sports film directed by Amole Gupte and produced by Bhushan Kumar, Krishan Kumar, Sujay Jairaj and Rashesh Shah under the banner of T-Series and Front Foot Pictures.
 Based on the life of badminton player Saina Nehwal, the film stars Parineeti Chopra as Nehwal.

 The film was initially set to release in September 2020, but was postponed due to the COVID-19 pandemic in India.
-It was theatrically released on 26 March 2021.
+It was theatrically released on 26 March 2021 to mixed reviews with praise towards Chopra's performance.

 Plot

 The film traces Saina's journey from her training at Lal Bahadur Shastri Stadium, Hyderabad, her struggles, her parents sacrifices for her dreams, her passion for badminton, her relationship with Kashyap and her coach Rajan to her becoming World's No.1.